 - Petrissage – A stronger technique that kneads the soft tissue to work out knots, improve blood flow and loosen muscles.

-- Tapotement - This method is a rhythmic movement, usually using the side of the hand or tips of the fingers.
-This action is used to 'wake-up' the nervous system and encourage lymphatic drainage.
+- Tapotement – This method is a rhythmic movement, usually using the side of the hand or tips of the fingers.
+This action is used to 'wake up' the nervous system and encourage lymphatic drainage.

 - Neuromuscular techniques – Helping to treat pain, this technique involves applying concentrated pressure to muscle areas to break the cycle of spasm and pain.

-- Positional release - This is a specialised technique that requires the therapist to locate the tender joint/tendon/ligament in the body and then positioning it in a certain way to 'release' the tension and pain.
+- Positional release – This is a specialised technique that requires the therapist to locate the tender joint/tendon/ligament in the body and then position it in a certain way to 'release' the tension and pain.

 Mobilisation is a manual therapy that is designed to help restore joint movement and range of motion in the event of joint dysfunction.
 The sports therapist will gently move the joint in a passive way within the limit of the joint's normal range of motion.
 This kind of movement needs to be very specific and gentle, so must be carried out by a qualified professional.
-If joint dysfunction is left untreated, it can cause muscle spasm, pain and fatigue.
+If joint dysfunction is left untreated, it can cause muscle spasms, pain and fatigue.

 Techniques used in myofascial release look to break up any adhesions and relax muscle tension.
-This helps to reduce pain and restore normal range of movement.
+This helps to reduce pain and restore the normal range of movement.